-Several customers report this product reduced the appearance of stretch marks and varicose veins.
+May reduce the appearance of stretch marks and varicose veins.
 Works wonders on dry knees.
 Leaves skin soft and moisturized.
-Reduces cellulite; exfoliates, cleanses and moisturizes skin.
+Exfoliates and cleanses skin.
 Promotes the growth of healthy skin cells.

 Can make skin feel a little greasy.
 Some say it's a great body scrub, but too harsh and grainy for the face.